 - Spread a thin layer of frosting using a butter knife or small spatula over the surface of every cookie.

-- Piping – To pipe the frosting you've made, transfer it into a pastry bag, affix a 1M or star-shaped tip (or the tip of your choice) onto the bag, and begin to pipe small stars over the surface of every cookie.
+- Piping– To pipe the frosting you've made, transfer it into a pastry bag (or the tip of your choice) onto the bag, and begin to pipe small stars over the surface of every cookie.

 Notes